 – Repurchase, options and dividends to Cash Flow Statement

-When company is in need of funds it borrows it from lenders as an obligation owed by the borrower of fund to the lender of fund.
-This is called as Debt and it is not just the amount but it has certain cost associated with it which is called as Interest Expense.
-The debt can be bonds, mortgages or bank loan.
+When the company requires funds, it borrows them from lenders as an obligation the borrower owes to the lender of funds.
+We call this Debt, which includes the principal amount and the associated cost, known as Interest Expense.
+The debt can be bonds, mortgages, or bank loans.

 General steps to be performed for making debt schedule: